T

 Insider tips

-• Learn a few basic Spanish phrases; while many in tourism speak English, locals appreciate the effort.
+• Learn a few basic Spanish phrases; while many in tourist areas speak some English, locals appreciate the effort.

 Packing highlights